kahst/BirdNET-Analyzer/README.md

 | <a href="https://oekofor.netlify.app/en/portfolio/ecopi-bird_en/"><img src="https://tuc.cloud/index.php/s/zpNkXJq7je3BKNE/download/logo_box_ecopi_bird.png" /></a> | <b>ecoPi:Bird</b><p>The ecoPi:Bird is a device for automated acoustic recordings of bird songs and calls, with a self-sufficient power supply.
 It facilitates economical long-term monitoring, implemented with minimal personal requirements.</p> Learn more at: [oekofor.netlify.app](https://oekofor.netlify.app/en/portfolio/ecopi-bird_en/)|

 Working on a cool project that uses BirdNET?
 Let us know and we can feature your project here.

+## Setup (Raven Pro)

+If you want to analyze audio files without any additional coding or package install, you can now use [Raven Pro software](https://ravensoundsoftware.com/software/raven-pro/) to run BirdNET models.
+After download, BirdNET is available through the new "Learning detector" feature in Raven Pro.
+For more information on how to use this feature, please visit the [Raven Pro Knowledge Base](https://ravensoundsoftware.com/article-categories/learning-detector/).

 ## Setup (birdnetlib)